MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 If user privacy is important to you, you might want to get your users' confirmation before sending a crash report to Mobile Center.
 The SDK exposes a callback that tells Mobile Center Crashes to await your users' confirmation before sending any crash reports.

-If you chose to do so, you are responsible for obtaining the user's confirmation, e.g. through a dialog prompt with one of these options - "Always Send", "Send", and "Don't send".
+If you chose to do so, you are responsible for obtaining the user's confirmation, e.g. through a dialog prompt with one of the following options: **Always Send**, **Send**, and **Don't send**.
 Based on the input, you will tell the Mobile Center Crashes what to do and the crash will then be handled accordingly.

 > [!NOTE]
 > No dialog is shown by the SDK, it is up to you to provide UI code if you want to ask for users' consent.